Skip to contents

 set.seed(1)

-TabNet claims to be an interpretable model because the underlying neural network architecture uses feature selection masks that can help identify which features were used at each step.
+TabNet is one of the first deep-learning interpretable model.
+Thanks to the underlying neural-network architecture, TabNet uses feature-selection masks that can help identify which predictor is used at each step.

 The paper also defines an aggregate measure that combines the masks of each step into a single measure.

 Note that the selection of important features in the masks is done instance-wise.
-Thus, you can identify, for each observation, which features were considered relevant .
+Thus, you can identify, for each observation, which predictors were considered relevant.

 Experiments